stevenocchipinti/blog/src/content/travel/2015-taiwan-japan/2016-01-15-day-19-farewell-japan.md

 ---
-title: Day 19 - Farewell Japan
+title: Day 19
+subtitle: Farewell Japan
 description: Our holiday has sadly come to a close and today is the last day.
 As yesterday and today were planned as 'free' days, it was the last chanc...
 pubDate: "Jan 15 2016"
 source: https://taipan2016.stevenocchipinti.com/2016/01/day-19-farewell-japan.html